zenstruck/schedule-bundle/README.md

         # The prefix to use for email subjects (use to distinguish between different application schedules)
         subject_prefix:       null # Example: "[Acme Inc Website]"

+    notifier:
+        enabled:              false

+        # The notifier service to use
+        service:              notifier

+        # The default channel (can use a string, or array of channels)
+        default_channel:      null

+        # The default email address for email notifications
+        default_email:        null

+        # The default phone number for SMS notifications (can be overridden by extension)
+        default_phone:        null

+        # The prefix to use for notification subjects (use to distinguish between different application schedules)
+        subject_prefix:       null # Example: "[Acme Inc Website]"

     schedule_extensions:

         # Set the environment(s) you only want the schedule to run in.